-- a sound understanding of the main international legal instruments used to regulate international commercial arbitration;
+- develop a sound understanding of the main international legal instruments used to regulate international commercial arbitration;

-- a firm substantive and practical understanding of international commercial arbitration;
+- develop a firm substantive and practical understanding of international commercial arbitration;

-- developed written and oral skills, including the clear succinct expression of ideas;
+- develope written skills, including the clear succinct expression of ideas;

-- developed research skills and techniques in the field of international commercial arbitration.
+- develop research skills and techniques in the field of international commercial arbitration.

 A detailed list of key resources will be available at the start of the course.